samthiriot/knime.bayesiannetworks/README.md

 # knime.bayesiannetworks

-Bayesian Networks nodes for KNIME
+Bayesian Networks nodes for KNIME.
+Enables the generation of synthetic datasets, generation of synthetic populations, learning of statistical models, statistical inference.

 ## Features